 (Marginal Keratolysis; Peripheral Rheumatoid Ulceration)

-Peripheral ulcerative keratitis is inflammation and ulceration of the cornea that often occurs in people who have connective tissue disorders such as rheumatoid arthritis.
+Peripheral ulcerative keratitis is a serious eye disorder that involves inflammation and ulceration of the cornea (the clear layer in front of the iris and pupil) that often occurs in people who have connective tissue disorders such as rheumatoid arthritis.

 Generic NameSelect Brand Names